TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PageTypes/CreateNewPageType.rst

 The whole code to add a page type is shown below with the according file names above.

 ..  versionchanged:: 12.0
-    Starting with 12.0 a new PageDoktypeRegistry was introduced replacing the :php:`$GLOBALS['PAGES_TYPES']` array.
+    A new :php:`PageDoktypeRegistry` was introduced replacing the :php:`$GLOBALS['PAGES_TYPES']` array.
 Use the version selector to look up the syntax in the corresponding documentation version.